Marc Chagall: Bringing Belarus to Montreal

 The Sources of Music side presents floating figures on a white background, including a figure playing an instrument in the center of the canvas.
 The Triumph of Music presents a similar scene on a red background, containing animal-like figures playing instruments.
 Both showcase the vivacity and color that music adds to the world, making it more than appropriate for an esteemed performance space like the Metropolitan Opera House in Lincoln Center.

-The museum exhibited the canvas copies (they could not be removed and transported) in a way that represented their grandeur without actually having them there.
+The museum exhibited the canvas copies (they could not be removed or transported) in a way that represented their grandeur without actually having them there.
 By placing the display at the end, the works were truly shown as a culmination of both Chagall’s career and the music and art theme of the exhibit, showcasing how music and art beautifully work in tandem.

 “Colour and Music”, exhibited by Montreal Museum of Fine Arts, successfully highlighted an artist that frequently loses the spotlight to other modernists.